Good manners? Not this way.

 I'll never forget the first time mom ordered a hamburger at some restaurant here in the U.S. She could not figure out how she could bite over the enormous bun - so... of course, being Norwegian, she gracefully used her knife and fork and all went well without a mess.
 I wish I had a picture to show you.

-One time, when my brother and his family came from Norway to visit, my son and his wife, Maria, invited us for a Mexican dinner.
+One time, when one of my brothers and family came from Norway to visit and we were at my son, and his wife's home to enjoy a Mexican dinner she had prepared.

-You should have seen Maria, my daughter-in-law's eyes, they got really big, ...when my brother Kai and the rest of the family used both the knife and fork to eat the tacos "the proper Norwegian way".
+You should have seen Maria's eyes - they got really, really big, ...when my brother Kai and the rest of the family used both the knife and fork to eat the tacos "the proper Norwegian way".

 Norwegian Cod Tacos Dinner Party

-Maria had never seen that before.
-Since then she has visited Norway numerous times and found out that it is good manners.
+Maria had never seen anyone using a knife and a fork to eat a taco before.
+Since then she has visited Norway numerous times and found out that using both the knife and the fork even for sandwiches is good Norwegian etiquette.

-Check back to find more interesting facts about proper etiquette in Norway.
+Check back to find other interesting facts on how we do things in Norway and more about proper Norwegian etiquette.

 www.norway-hei.com © Copyright 2020